Christina McHale

-Christina Marietta McHale (born May 11, 1992) is an American former professional tennis player.
-Her highest-ever WTA rankings were No. 24 in singles and No. 35 in doubles.
+Christina Maria McHale (born May 11, 1992) is an American professional tennis player.
+Her career-high WTA rankings are world No. 24 in singles and No. 35 in doubles.

 Known for an aggressive baseline game, McHale was recognized by The New York Times for her "booming" groundstrokes and fast footwork.
 She reached the third round of all four Grand Slam tournaments and represented the United States in Fed Cup and Olympic competitions.
-In September 2016, McHale won her first and only career WTA singles title at the Japan Women's Open.
+In September 2016, McHale won her first and only career WTA Tour singles title at the Japan Women's Open.

-After losing in the first round of qualifying for the 2022 US Open, she announced her retirement from professional tennis.

 Early life

 Christina is the daughter of John and Margarita McHale.
 Her father John is an Irish American, while her mother Margarita was born in Cuba.
-She resided at 56 Locust Avenue in Dumont, New Jersey until she was three years old.
+She resided New Jersey until she was three years old.
 Her family lived in Hong Kong from the time she was three until she was eight, and she speaks a degree of Mandarin Chinese, along with fluent Spanish.
-In 2000, the McHale family returned to the United States and bought a home for $720,000 in Englewood Cliffs, New Jersey.
+In 2000, the McHale family returned to the United States.
 In June 2006, she graduated from Upper School of the Englewood Cliffs Public Schools as the eighth-grade valedictorian.

 For her freshman year of high school, she attended the Academy of Law and Public Safety within Dwight Morrow High School.
 At the age of 15, she left home to train at the USTA Training Center headquarters in Boca Raton, Florida.
 She was homeschooled through Kaplan Online High School since age 15.
-Her sister Lauren played collegiate tennis at UNC-Chapel Hill and was married to ATP Tour player Ryan Harrison.
+Her sister Lauren played collegiate tennis at UNC-Chapel Hill.